 Do you have an infected tooth causing you pain?
 Do not worry.
 You may not need to have a tooth extraction.
-Instead, Marble Dental McKinney can save your smile with root canal treatment in McKinney.
+Instead, Marble Dental McKinney can save your smile with root canal treatment.
 The endodontic treatment removes the inner layer of your tooth to reinstate its health.
 The restorative dentistry procedure offers over a 96% success rate when performed by a qualified dentist like Dr. Zack Hegazin.
 He uses the latest techniques and technologies to promote a comfortable and successful treatment.

 A root canal is among the most common restorative dentistry treatments used with more than 15 million performed annually.
 Although they are widely used, Dr. Hegazin only recommends one when there are no other viable treatments to save your tooth.
 Besides performing an extensive examination, he also assesses your symptoms, which may include: